-1.1 The Provost and Executive Vice Chancellor is responsible for reviewing the administrative performance of college deans.
+1.1 The Executive Vice Chancellor and Provost is responsible for annually reviewing the administrative performance of college deans.
 He/she is also responsible for comprehensive reviews every five (5) years.

-1.3 This regulation does not pertain to the Dean of the Graduate School or the Dean of Undergraduate Academic Programs, whose reviews are conducted according to NCSU REG05.50.05 - Review of Dean of Undergraduate Academic Programs, Dean of Graduate School, and Vice Provosts.
+1.3 This regulation does not pertain to the Dean of the Graduate School or the Dean of the Division of Academic and Student Affairs, whose reviews are conducted according to NCSU REG05.50.05 – Review of Dean of Division of Academic and Student Affairs, Dean of Graduate School, and Vice Provosts.

 2. NOTIFICATION TO THE DEAN AND SYSTEMATIC SOLICITATION OF COLLEGE FACULTY AND STAFF VIEWS

 2.1 Early in the fall semester, the Provost will initiate the review by notifying the Dean and appointing an ad hoc College Leadership Survey Committee (CLSC) of no fewer than five members of the college faculty and staff.
 Unless exceptional circumstances exist, one member of this Committee shall be a current Faculty Senator, one member shall be a current Staff Senator, and the remaining members will be selected to optimize representation of the college faculty including non-tenure track faculty and staff.
 A majority of the members of this Committee shall be faculty with permanent tenure.
-Where appropriate, non-tenure track faculty should be included on the Committee.

-2.2 In consultation with the Provost and the Chair of the Faculty, the CLSC may make minor revisions to the core questions to appropriately reflect specific variations in, for example, the organizational structure of the College.
-The CLSC may also develop up to ten (10) supplemental college-specific questions designed to elicit the views and recommendations pertinent to college leadership and programs from faculty, from staff, and from external constituents to include on their respective surveys.
-The CLSC shall forward the evaluation instrument to the Provost and may recommend additional groups, e.g., external constituencies, to be surveyed, subject to approval by the Provost.
-Adequate provisions should be made for open-ended written comments on the evaluation instrument.
+In consultation with the Provost, OIRP, and the Chair of the Faculty, the CLSC may make minor revisions to the core questions to appropriately reflect specific variations in, for example, the organizational structure of the College.
+The CLSC may also develop up to ten (10) supplemental college-specific questions designed to elicit the views and recommendations pertinent to College leadership and programs from faculty, from staff, and from external constituents to include on their respective surveys.
+The CLSC shall forward the evaluation instruments to the Provost and may recommend additional groups, e.g., external constituencies, to be surveyed, subject to approval by the Provost.

-2.3 The Provost shall provide the Dean an opportunity to suggest names of people to include in the survey of external constituencies and to review the proposed evaluation instrument and suggest changes prior to finalizing and forwarding the evaluation instrument to the CLSC.
+2.3 The Provost shall provide the Dean an opportunity to suggest names of people to include in the survey of external constituencies and to review the proposed survey questions and suggest changes prior to finalizing and forwarding the evaluation instrument to the CLSC.

-3.1 Upon receipt of the finalized evaluation instrument from the Provost, the CLSC will forward the instrument to University Planning and Analysis (UPA).
-The instrument will be programmed and administered online by UPA to all members of the college faculty (determined by the current employment files in Human Resources, and, for faculty, the Official Roster of the Voting Faculty maintained by the Faculty Senate Office) and other designated groups as determined appropriate by the CLSC and/or Provost.
+3.1 The Provost will send the finalized surveys to the CLSC and to the OIRP.
+The instrument will be programmed and administered online by OIRP to all members of the College faculty and staff (determined by the current employment files in Human Resources, and, for faculty, the Official Roster of the Voting Faculty maintained by the Faculty Senate Office) and other designated groups as determined appropriate by the CLSC and/or Provost.
 The CLSC will notify participants that the online survey is available.